Skip to Content

 Until Christmas we have the tree set up in the middle of the village.

-Christmas village with Christmas tree in the middle
+Christmas Village with tree in the center and clock over it

 After Christmas, I take down the tree and just leave the village up with the snowmen until sometime in February or early March.